 Tips for Creating Tab & Slot Artwork

-Getting your students involved and motivated to try something new can be tough, but these tips for working with the tab and slot method can help to prevent frustration and make the process more engaging.
+Getting your students involved and motivated to try something new can be tough.
+But these tips for working with the tab and slot method can help prevent frustration and make the process more engaging.

-- Have students brainstorm and research images of teapots — highlighting features of the pots that catch their attention and why.
+- Have students brainstorm and research teapot images, highlighting the pot’s features that catch their attention and why.

-- Make sure that the slots are made slightly larger than the tabs, ensuring that the pieces fit together and that the completed project can stand on its own.
+- Ensure the slots are slightly larger than the tabs so the pieces fit together.
+This will allow the completed project to stand independently.

-- Encourage students to add detail to their initial plan or template, taking color choice and any cultural references in the design into consideration before construction.
+- Encourage students to add details to their initial plan or template.
+Consider color choice and any cultural references in the design before construction.

 More Ceramics Art Lesson Plans

-The hands-on nature of ceramics makes it a student favorite, and we have lots of ceramics-based lesson plans to inspire you and your students to create.
-Be sure to stop by the online store to buy all the ceramics tools and clay you need, and browse through other ceramics lesson plans below:
+The hands-on nature of ceramics makes it a student favorite.
+We have lots of ceramics lesson plans to inspire your students to create!
+Stop by the online store to buy all the ceramics tools and clay you need and browse through our other ceramics lesson plans below.

 We love student art!
-Give your star students an opportunity to shine by submitting their artwork to be considered for the next Sax catalog cover.
-Original artwork from students of all grade levels is eligible and the online submission process is simple.
+Give students an opportunity to shine by submitting their artwork for our monthly art contest.
+Artwork from students of all grade levels is eligible, and the online submission process is simple!

 Leave a Reply